codedragon/Puppy_career_talk/slides.md

+## About me four years ago:
+## 10 years in academia as a sysadmin/developer
+Sounds good, right?

+## Issues
+* Recession
+* Sysadmin most marketable skill, also my least favorite
+* Languages used mostly irrelevant to industry
+* self-taught, worked in a vacuum
+* Only knew two other developers in Seattle

+### Only knew two other developers in Seattle

 Create these by placing 3 line-breaks in the markdown source.

 _From here, you can move `LEFT`, `RIGHT`, or `DOWN`._ <!-- .element: class="fragment" data-fragment-index="0" -->